-YES NO Child has already been identified through the individual program planning process as needing support in addition to those typically provided by the classroom teacher.
-Gifted or talented Child requires special assistance in the classroom Source: NS Department of Education and Early Childhood Development Please mark their special talents in Section B, questions 34-39 - these are NOT special needs Cognitive impairments Emotional/behavioural disorders Learning disabilities If you only suspect that the child may be suffering from a disabling condition, or the condition is not severe enough for the child to be classified as "special needs."
-Physical disabilities and/or health impairment Speech impairment and/or communication disorders Sensory impairments: vision, hearing Multiple disabilities (Please indicate the problem in Section D of the questionnaire.)
+YES NO A child who has previously been identified as requiring special assistance due to chronic disabling medical, physical, or mental conditions (eg, autism, fetal alcohol syndrome, Down syndrome) Gifted or talented Please mark their special talents in Section B, questions 34-39 these are NOT special needs If you only suspect that the child may be suffering from a disabling condition, or the condition is not severe enough for the child to be classified as "special needs."
+(Please indicate the problem in Section D of the questionnaire.)